wingedpanther/nmbi/content/posts/nmbi/nmbi-explanation-college-email.md

 ---
-title: "Explanation Template - College Email Address"
+title: "📄 Explanation Template - College Email Address"
 summary: Sample explanation letter for explaining about the use of unofficial email address
 date: 2021-01-20
 weight: 2